jeremyButtler/acnt/README.md

   - notice, we are saving to the same account we are opening.
 If you use a differnt file, then you will have a new file.
+  - always have an older account file just in case you wipe our your new file

 **WARNING**:
   never do `acnt -file account.tsv > account.tsv`, which